Scientists have found that a long-term feeling of extreme loneliness can be deadlier for older people than being severely overweight.

-In a related study also conducted by the University of Chicago and published in Psychology and Aging, researchers found a direct relation between chronic feelings of loneliness and increases in blood pressure.
+In a related study also conducted by the University of Chicago and published in

 The research team studied 229 people aged 50 to 68 over a five-year period.
 Members of the group were asked to rate their connections with others, through statements such as “I have a lot in common with the people around me” and “I can find companionship when I want it.”